WHAT IS FOREX TRADING?

 If you think it will weaken, you can sell the pair (going short).

 What move the Forex Market with Forex Trading?

 The forex market is made up of currencies from all over the world.

-which can make exchange rate forecast difficult as there are many element that could contribute to price movements.
+which can make the exchange rate forecast difficult as many elements could contribute to price movements.

 However, like most financial markets, forex is primarily driven by the forces of supply and demand, and it is important to get an understanding of the influences that drives price fluctuations here.

-central banks controll Supply, who can report measures that will have a significant effect on their currency’s price.
+Central banks control Supply, who can report measures that will have a significant effect on their currency’s price.